- Wick Roll

-Remove the plastic when you see any sign of a sprout.
+- Remove the plastic when you see any sign of a sprout.

-Once you see any green sprouting out of the coco coir (or purple if you planted purple basil), be sure to remove the plastic to allow the plant to grow tall and reach full potential.
+Once you see any green sprouting out of the coco coir (or purple if you planted purple basil), be sure to remove the plastic to allow the plant to grow tall and reach its full potential.